sktime/enhancement-proposals/steps/26_pretrain/step.md

     * definition: directly after `__init__`
     * even if a pretrained neural network is constructed with a checkpoint reference, we consider the `sktime` model a blueprint.
 * pretrained (new)
-    * definition: pretrained attributes are present, at least one call of `fit` in pretrain mode
+    * definition: pretrained attributes are present, at least one call `pretrain`
 * fitted
-    * at least one call of `fit` in normal mode.
+    * at least one call of `fit`

 The definition of pretrained is: pretrained attributes are present, definition as below.